TARRYTOWN, NY directions

 A visit to Sunnyside is an enchanted adventure in a romantic landscape and a much-loved riverside home that has been charming visitors for generations.

-Please note that Sunnyside is closed for the season and will reopen in May 2014.
+Please note that Sunnyside is closed for the season and will reopen on May 3, 2014.

 Hear about Washington Irving's storied past and how he came to be America's first internationally famous author, best remembered now for The Legend of Sleepy Hollow and other short stories.
 His characters, from Brom Bones and Ichabod Crane to the mysterious Headless Horseman and the comic Rip Van Winkle, are icons in American culture.
 Even Johnny Depp has added to their global renown.